Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Discussion

 To evaluate the potential value of DeepHHF in improving clinical outcomes, we sought quantitative evidence on the effectiveness of preventive strategies in individuals at high-risk for developing HF.
 The STOP-HF randomized control trial~\cite{ledwidge_natriuretic_2013} assessing the impact of brain-type natriuretic peptide (BNP) screening followed by HF prevention strategies demonstrated that the interventions implemented in individuals with elevated BNP levels ($\geq$ 50 pg/mL) effectively reduced emergency hospitalizations for major cardiovascular events (MACE), from an incidence rate ratio (IRR) of 0.60.
 However, in an editorial accompanying the trial results, Hernandez et al.~\cite{hernandez_preventing_2013} raised concerns about the feasibility of widespread BNP screening, and highlighted the need for targeted approaches to identify high-risk patients.
-Our findings show that DeepHHF improves the identification of moderate- and high-risk groups, thereby enabling reductions in both the number of patients requiring BNP screening and the number needed to screen (NNS) in order to prevent MACE hospitalizations.
+Our findings show that DeepHHF improves the identification of moderate- and high-risk groups, thereby enabling reductions in both the number of patients requiring BNP evaluation and the number needed to screen (NNS) in order to prevent MACE hospitalizations.
 Specifically, when applying the settings from the STOP-HF trial~\cite{ledwidge_natriuretic_2013}, we observed MACE hospitalization incidence rates of 41.5 (compared with 40.4 reported by STOP-HF), 85.0, and 124.0 per 1,000 patient-years for the entire test set, moderate-risk subgroup, and high-risk subgroup, respectively.
 The corresponding NNSs were 61, 30, and 21, suggesting that DeepHHF significantly reduces the NNS.
 These results highlight the model’s potential to prioritize high-risk patients for preventive HF interventions.
-Additionally, when comparing the performance of DeepHHF using 24-hour Holter recordings with the encoder model using only 30-second ECG inputs, it was found that DeepHHF improved risk stratification.
+Additionally, when comparing the performance of DeepHHF using 24-hour Holter recordings with the encoder model using only 30-second ECG inputs, it was found that DeepHHF improved risk prediction.
 The encoder model yielded higher NNSs of 32 and 23 for moderate- and high-risk subgroups, respectively, compared to NNSs of 30 and 21 for DeepHHF.
+When implemented at a population scale, this reduction in NNS translates to a clinically meaningful decrease in FPs, thereby averting unnecessary downstream testing and reducing healthcare burden.
 These findings suggest that DeepHHF has the potential to optimize resource utilization and enhance clinical outcomes by focusing preventive care on patients most likely to benefit from it.